 LSU student-athletes are subject to year-round drug testing by both the NCAA and LSU.

 The NCAA bans drugs by class, along with any substance chemically related to those classes.
-NCAA banned drug classes are: anabolic agents; stimulants, alcohol and beta clockers (for rifle only), masking agents such as diuretics, street drugs, peptide hormones and analogues, anti-estrogens and Beta-2 Agonists.
+NCAA banned drug classes are: stimulants, anabolic agents, alcohol and beta blockers (for rifle only), masking agents such as diuretics, street/illicit drugs, peptide hormones and analogues, anti-estrogens and Beta-2 Agonists.
 The NCAA Banned Drug List provides greater detail of these classes and other restrictions.